Arjdroid/the-droid-blog/content/post/terminal-stylizing/index.md

 There are many ways to go about customising your terminal, from using automated shell scripts all the way to hand editing your `.bashrc` or `.zshrc` files, all depending upon on how much time you want to spend on such a task.

 > ### Prerequisites:
-> * A UNIX-like terminal interface either on macOS or Linux (no Powershell but WSL does count as Linux)
+> * A UNIX-like terminal interface either on macOS or Linux (no PowerShell but WSL does count as Linux, I'm also not supporting BSD at this time)
 > * Some knowledge on working with a terminal interface

 ## Terminal Emulator